kintoproj/kintohub/dashboard/README.md

 # Kinto Dashboard
 [![slack](https://img.shields.io/badge/slack-kintoproj-brightgreen)](https://slack.kintohub.com)

-Kintohub Dashboard is a general purpose, web-based UI for managing your [kinto-core](https://github.com/kintoproj/kinto-core).
-It allows you to manage your applications deployed by kinto-core with ease.
+Kinto Dashboard is a general purpose, web-based UI for managing your [Kinto Core](../core).
+It allows you to manage your applications deployed by Kinto Core with ease.
-This project is written in typescript with react/redux.

 ![Kinto-Dashboard](LandingPage.png)

 ## Getting Started

-You can find the documentation [on the website](https://docs.kintohub.com)
+See documentation in our [website](https://docs.kintohub.com).

 ### Prerequisite

-Make sure you have a kubernetes cluster and a [kinto-core](https://github.com/kintoproj/kinto-core) is running on it.
+Make sure you have a Kubernetes cluster and a [Kinto Core](../core) is running on it.

-### Running locally
+### Running Locally

 [comment]: <> (add helm chart/docker image for direct deploy?)

-If you have direct access to the kubernetes cluster and kinto-core, you can run the dashboard locally with connecting to the port-forwarded kinto-core
+If you have direct access to the Kubernetes cluster and Kinto Core, you can run Kinto Dashboard locally with connecting to the port-forwarded Kinto Core:

 ```bash
 # port-forward your kinto-core